 We’d like to see the next Labour government go further, allowing the Bank to create money to finance a fiscal stimulus, when it judges it necessary to meet its target.
 This proposal, known as Overt Monetary Financing, would enable the Bank to inject demand directly into the real economy.

 New money could be spent via the government on productive investment in public goods such as infrastructure, house building, or social care.

 As one of our most powerful economic institutions, the Bank of England can play a much greater role in building a more productive, high wage, balanced economy.

 Reforming the Bank’s mandate is an important first step.
 We must also ensure that it has the necessary tools to meet its new objective.

 David Clarke is Head of Policy and Advocacy for Positive Money.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.